 Although the effects of tree clearing and the introduction of weed species associated with the Project on native vegetation communities are anticipated to be permanent, they do not pose a risk to terrestrial vegetation communities regionally; therefore, the environmental consequence of the Project on terrestrial vegetation communities is rated as low.

-Potential changes are also possible for ESAs (Table 41), and these are specifically discussed in the following section.
+Potential changes are also possible for ESAs (Table 40), but these are specifically discussed in the following sections dedicated to each ESA.

 Environmentally Sensitive Areas